 When it is time for dancers to compete, they will form a line with their fellow competitors in the designated on-deck area.
-When their heat is called, they’ll find a spot on the floor and dance until the music stops.
+When their heat is called, they'll find a spot on the floor and dance until the music stops.
 They’ll take a bow and exit the floor.
-If a heat has a large number of competitors, it is likely there will be a callback process in which the judges select a number of couples to return to the floor and dance again.
+If a heat has a large number of competitors, there will likely be a callback process in which the judges select couples to return to the floor and dance again.
 This process will continue until there are eight or fewer couples (the ideal number is six) remaining on the floor, which will be the final round.

 Many people attending their first ballroom event expect to find the audience sitting in serene dignity, delicately applauding at the completion of each dance.
 Instead, the spectators are yelling, jumping up and down, and generally carrying on the way they would at any other spectator sport.